jamesbraza/cs230-project/data/README.md

 ## Small Clothing Dataset

 We utilized version 2 of [clothing dataset small][1], which holds a train, validation, and test set.
+There are 10 different classes available.

 ```bash
 kaggle datasets download -p clothing_dataset_small --unzip abdelrahmansoltan98/clothing-dataset-small